FahimMontasir/cse-fundamentals/0.ethical-hacking/2.Scanning/README.md

 - Ordered: No
 - Speed: Faster than TCP
 - Use cases: Streaming media (video, audio), online multiplayer games, Voice over IP (VoIP)

+## tools for scanning

+### arp (Address Resolution Protocol):

+arp is a command-line utility that displays and modifies the Address Resolution Protocol (ARP) cache.

+- arp --help : Display help message
+- arp -a : Display all the hosts

+### netdiscover:

+- netdiscover : Discovers hosts / devices on the network

+### nmap:

+nmap is a free and open-source network scanner created by Gordon Lyon.
+It is used to discover hosts and services on a computer network, thus creating a "map" of the network.
+To accomplish its goal, nmap sends specially crafted packets to the target host and then analyzes the responses.

+- nmap --help : Display help message
+- nmap [ip/network] : Scan a single IP address